aziz-serin/Maze/README.md

 Heuristic function (**h(n)**) is the heart of the A* algorithm, since the algorithm relies on that functions value to make decisions in order to find the shortest route.
 Manhattan Distance is used as a heuristic function in this project since we can only move in 4 directions within the maze.

+**Note:** I have provided 5 different mazes to test the algorithm, more can be generated with following the same design principles as the already existing ones.

 # How do I compile/run the code?

 Since the code is written in java11 and java11 does not include javaFx as a default library, I've supplied some execution scripts that will compile/run code with the `--add-modules` flag set (for Java FX).